November 10, 2020 — Jamie Peterson, Senior Training & Online Learning Manager, Wolfram U

 We are excited to announce Introduction to Image Processing, a free interactive course from Wolfram U, which makes cutting-edge image processing simple with graphical and visual examples that demonstrate how image operations work.
 It includes 14 video lessons, each lasting 20 minutes or fewer, and 5 short quizzes, as well as a certificate for finishing all course materials.
 Topics range from how to control brightness and contrast or crop and resize images, to advanced topics including segmentation, image enhancement, feature detection and using machine learning to perform modern image processing—no machine learning knowledge necessary!

-January 16, 2020 — Jamie Peterson, Technical Programs Manager, Wolfram U
+January 16, 2020 — Jamie Peterson, Senior Training & Online Learning Manager, Wolfram U

 Looking to fulfill your New Year’s resolution of learning new data science skills?
 Join Wolfram U for Wolfram Technology in Action: Data Science, a three-part web series demonstrating a range of data science applications in the Wolfram Language.
 These 90-minute sessions feature recorded talks from the 2019 Wolfram Technology Conference, along with live presentations by Wolfram staff scientists, application developers, software engineers and Wolfram Language users who apply the technology every day to their business operations and research.

 Newcomers to Wolfram technology are welcome, as are longtime users wanting to see the latest functionality in the language.

 September 17, 2019 — Brian Wood, Technical Communications & Outreach Manager

 Our interactive Multiparadigm Data Science (MPDS) course has been up at Wolfram U for over a month now, and we’re pretty satisfied with the results so far.
 Hundreds of people have started the course—including students from our first Data Science Boot Camp, who joined us at Wolfram headquarters for a three-week training camp.
 Thanks to the success of the boot camp, we have also had several projects submitted for advanced MPDS certification, which will soon be available within the interactive course.